daccotta-org/daccotta/README.md

         VITE_STORAGE_BUCKET=
         VITE_MESSAGING_SENDER_ID=
         VITE_APP_ID=
-        VITE_API_BASE_URL=https://localhost:8080
+        VITE_API_BASE_URL=http://localhost:8080
         ```
  - After setting up, To access the service account, head over to your Firebase console, click on the Settings icon in the top-left corner of the developer console, and         select Project Settings.
-Then, select the Service Account tab, and click on Generate new private key, place it in your server folder.
+Then, select the Service Account tab, and click on Generate new private key, rename that file to `firebases.json` and place it in your server folder.
       ![image](https://github.com/user-attachments/assets/085081d6-3eb1-4018-99ad-cfcf8c7d1a83)

 5. **Running the Full Stack Project**: